- Deep Pocket Thieves has to be one of the best band names ever! Please tell us what inspired this name for the band?

 MAHLON HAWK: Denver has always had a great Jazz & Blues scene.
 I played at many Jazz/Blues clubs including Dazzle, Jazz at Jacks and the iconic El Chapultepec, The Buffalo Rose in Golden, and Little Bear in Evergreen.
 The Jazz/Blues club Nissi’s in Lafayette, CO is where I performed with the popular Boulder-based band Meniskus.

 Violin/Fiddle… Potato/Patato… I just hope the people like it.
 I enjoy the freedom I have in DPT to just play around and play along.

 I've been with the Flobots for almost a decade.
 I'm actually performing with them this weekend!
 We're childhood friends.
 You can hear my voice on several songs on the album, “Sleeping Giant.”
 Mackenzie Gault is the original violinist on their big hit “Handlebars.”
 Occasionally, I will play along on stage with their current violinist, Sarah Hubbard.

-- How did Deep Pocket Thieves develop their distinctive sound?
-Who were some of your early influences?
+- Who were some of your early influences?

 LAREA EDWARDS: I developed my singing style in my church.
 My sisters and I sang at least three times a week for decades.
 When I my husband, the blues sound matured.